 Our research has shown that from an investment perspective, discipline wins the day.
-Our investment strategies follow strict rules and execute without hesitation or human motivation.
-We refer to this as behaviorally intelligent investing, for a reason.
-If the investor can have the emotional intelligence to avoid less rational behaviors, the results will improve dramatically over time.
+Our systematic investment strategies follow strict rules and execute without hesitation or human motivation.
+We refer to this as behaviorally intelligent investing because if investors can have the emotional intelligence to avoid less rational behaviors, the results can improve dramatically over time.

 The advice was sound: Motivation comes and goes, but discipline will allow us to stay the course.